 MPS architectures correspond to the family of functions illustrated in Figure~\ref{fig:MPS}.
 These are obtained when the vector feature map, $\Psi(\bm{x})$ (typically non-trainable), has a tensor-product form with one component per dimension of the input, $\Psi(\bm{x})=\psi_1(x_1)\otimes\psi_2(x_2)\otimes\dots\otimes\psi_N(x_N)$, and the hyperplane is expressed as a product of in general complex matrices (hence the name), namely

+where $\ell$ is the free index in Fig.~\ref{fig:MPS} that stresses the vector character of $f(\bm{x})$.
 These architectures have a very well-characterized gauge symmetry group, which determines the sets of parameters that describe the same function.
 If between every two consecutive matrices one inserts a decomposition of the identity, $\mathbb{1}=Y_j\cdot Y_j^{-1}$ for an invertible matrix $Y_j$, the set of matrices given by $[B_j]_{s_j}=Y_j^{-1}\cdot [A_j]_{s_j}\cdot Y_{j+1}$ produce $M$ as well.
 Importantly, it is well-known from quantum many-body physics that these are the only symmetries of the MPS architectures~\cite{davidMPS}, and that it is possible to fix a value of the gauge for each MPS.
-This fixing is known as choosing a ``canonical form'', and it is generally obtained via singular value decompositions~\cite{davidMPS,VidalMPS}.
+This fixing is known as choosing a ``canonical form'', and it is generally obtained via singular value decompositions (SVD)~\cite{davidMPS,VidalMPS}.